damilarelana/goMicroservices/README.md

 * computes the `Summation` of an array of numbers
 * computes the `Sorted` form of an array of numbers

-A `REST API` that responds to the client and routes them.
+A `REST API` that responds to the client and routes them to the corresponding `Maths` compute